William Francis Buckley: Awards and decorations

 Among Buckley's decorations and awards are the Silver Star, Soldier's Medal, Bronze Star Medal with "V" Device, two Purple Hearts, the Meritorious Service Medal, the Combat Infantryman's Badge, and the Parachutist Badge.
 He also received the Vietnam Cross of Gallantry with bronze star from the Army of the Republic of Vietnam.
+He was inducted into the U.S. Army ROTC Hall of Fame in April 2022.

 Among his CIA awards are the Intelligence Star, Exceptional Service Medallion and Distinguished Intelligence Cross.

-Among Buckley's civilian awards are the Freedom Foundation Award for Lexington Green Diorama, Collegium and Academy of Distinguished Alumni Boston University.
-The William F. Buckley Memorial Park in Stoneham, Massachusetts, is dedicated to his memory.
 The 51st star on the CIA Memorial Wall represents him, surrounded by about 132 other stars (as of January 2021) representing CIA officers killed in the line of duty.
 Approximately 35 of the stars are for unnamed agents whose identities have not been revealed for national security reasons.
 His name and year of death are recorded in the "Book of Honor" at the wall.
 The CIA awarded him the Distinguished Intelligence Cross, an Intelligence Star, and an Exceptional Service Medal, but has not said whether any of these were issued posthumously (although at least one award of the Exceptional Service Medal must have been made posthumously).